 Tel Aviv Rollers

-Next time you are out on a Tuesday night, keep an eye out for the Tel Aviv Rollers.
-The streets fill with a group of rollerbladers and rollerskaters, whose mission is to ride across the city, having fun and displaying their often impressive skills.
-It’s an exhilarating experience to witness the hundreds of skaters rolling past—and all you need to join is a pair of skates and a smile.
-The Tel Aviv Rollers meet at Habima Square at 10pm every Tuesday night.
+Next time you’re out on a Tuesday night, keep an eye out for the Tel Aviv Rollers.
+The streets fill with a group of rollerbladers and rollerskaters, whose mission is to ride across the city, having fun and displaying their impressive skills.
+It’s an exhilarating experience to watch the hundreds of skaters flying past—and if you want to join in, all you need is a pair of skates and a smile.